Nonlinear Optics#

 \[\begin{split}\begin{align} \alpha_\text{eff} &\approx \alpha \\ \beta_\alpha &\approx \frac{1}{8} \frac{\alpha^2}{\beta_\text{eff}} \end{align}\end{split}\]

-If all other effects besides linear dispersion are negligible, then the amplitude has the solution below.
+If all other effects besides linear dispersion are negligible, then the amplitude has the solution given below.
 Positive \(\alpha\) represents gain and negative \(\alpha\) represents loss:

 \[\begin{gather} a\!\left[z\right] \approx a\!\left[0\right] e^{\int^{z} \left(-i \ \left(\beta - \beta_\alpha\right) + \frac{1}{2}\alpha\right) \ dz^\prime} \end{gather}\]